-The review under the National Environmental Policy Act ("NEPA") is perhaps one of the most costly and time-consuming facets of on-reservation acquisitions and the Department should explore ways to streamline this process, including categorical exclusions if possible.
-Also, where the Tribe is already approving its own leases under the Helping Expedite and Advance Responsible Tribal Home Ownership ("HEARTH") Act, or otherwise under Title II of the Indian Trust Asset Reform Act ("ITARA"), it should be able to use its Department-approved environmental review process in lieu of federal environmental review for on-reservation trust applications as well.
+The review under the National Environmental Policy Act (NEPA) is perhaps one of the most costly and time-consuming facets of on-reservation acquisitions and the Department should explore ways to streamline this process, including categorical exclusions if possible.
+Based on the Department's long history of processing trust acquisitions, the Department should categorically exclude all on-reservation applications from NEPA.
+Also, where the Tribe is already approving its own leases under the Helping Expedite and Advance Responsible Tribal Home Ownership (HEARTH) Act, or otherwise under Title II of the Indian Trust Asset Reform Act (ITARA), it should be able to use its Department-approved environmental review process in lieu of federal environmental review for on-reservation trust applications as well.